bdb2381/qpq-frontend/README.md

 - Users can delete their profile.

 ## Build
-- Vanilla Javascript
+- Javascript
 - React
+- HTML
 - CSS
-- Rails API
+- Ruby on Rails API

 ## Credits